rishi-wqd190004/NLP-and-ML-learning/ML_learning/yourOwnProject.md

 ## Data snooping
 When model overfits and more precisely just mugs up the patterns it will not do good in testing data.
 More like the model becomes too optimistic.

+## Basic ideas like keypoints
+# 1. Verify that the data is not biased before you stream it into your modelling.